mia21com/mia21/android/example-app/README.md

 ```

 **Issue**: SDK not found
-**Solution**: The example uses the local SDK module.
-Make sure you're running from the correct directory.
+**Solution**: Make sure JitPack repository is added to your `settings.gradle.kts` and the dependency is synced.

 ### Runtime Issues